JanaShenLab/KaMLs/README.md

 ## KAML-Trees

-[/Tree/splits](Tree/splits) contains the train/test sets for each of the 20 splits
+[Tree/splits](Tree/splits) contains the train/test sets for each of the 20 splits

-YYY contains the different tree models
+[Tree/models](Tree/models) contains the different tree models

-YYY python script for feature calculation
+[calculate_features](Tree/calc_feat.py) python script for feature calculation (have to polish it a bit more before uploading)